A Hierarchical Sharded Blockchain Balancing Performance and Availability: Introduction

 In this paper, we propose PyloChain, a hierarchical sharded blockchain that balances availability and performance by addressing the key challenges.
 For the first challenge, PyloChain employs a DAG-based mempool \cite{narwhaltusk} to append highly concurrent local blocks from multiple sharding zones simultaneously in a leaderless manner, ensuring local block availabilityas well as their efficient total ordering with high throughput.
 To the second challenge, PyloChain adopts and enhances the order-execute-order-validate (O-X-O-V) transaction processing model \cite{dylochain} by incorporating a simple scheduling technique.
 This model enables speculative parallel execution of local transactions across zones and batch-processing of cross-shard transactions at the end of each main block processing cycle to reduce aborted transactions, significantly reducing the burden on main block processing.
 For the third challenge, we design a fine-grained auditing mechanism that externalizes the full member's critical actions on the main chain, allowing them to be audited by local members.
 To achieve this, PyloChain divides the operational semantics of the DAG-based main chain protocol into fine-grained phases, enabling asynchronous audits to verify the full member's behavior at each phase.

-We implement PyloChain in GoLang \cite{golang}, using Hyperledger Fabric \cite{HyperledgerFabricv21} as the baseline local chain within each sharding zone and Narwhal/Bullshark \cite{faceboonnarwhal} as the higher-level DAG-based mempool with BFT consensus.
-Our evaluation of PyloChain demonstrates that it achieves practical performance across various workloads in a network with up to 18 zones, including 18 full members and 72 local members.
+We implement and evaluate PyloChain, demonstrating that it achieves practical performance across various workloads in a network with up to 18 zones, including 18 full members and 72 local members.
 We observed that PyloChain consistently demonstrates better performance scalability compared to the state-of-the-art balanced hierarchical sharded blockchain \cite{dylochain}.
 Specifically, under 20\% global transactions and 12 zones, PyloChain achieved 1.49x higher throughput and 2.63x faster latency.
 Also, we show that PyloChain effectively balances performance and availability, by comparing the other sharding schemes.

 In summary, our key contributions are: \begin{itemize} \item We propose PyloChain, a hierarchical sharded blockchain balancing performance and availability. \item PyloChain leverages a DAG-based consensus on the main chain to ensure availability and high throughput, enhancing transaction scalability through parallel execution across local chains and a simple scheduling technique. \item PyloChain addresses the full member auditing problem by externalizing fine-grained semantics of main chain operations. \item We evaluate PyloChain to demonstrate its feasibility. \end{itemize}